Why This City is Called the Hailstorm Capital of Canada

 The most destructive hailstorm in Calgary history—and the fourth costliest natural disaster in Canada—took place on June 13, 2020, when a balmy summer day turned into a wintry hellscape soon after thunder roared around 6:40 p.m.
 By 7:00 p.m., hail began pelting the airport at the northeast corner of the city.
 Temperatures dropped more than five degrees Celsius in six minutes.
 Falling at speeds of up to 100 kilometres per hour, three-inch hailstones punched holes in lawns and roofs, shredding siding and crushing crops.

 Overland flooding was so sudden, drivers had to be rescued from their cars on Deerfoot Trail highway.
 By the time the storm ended several hours later, it left $1.3 billion in insured damages, with more than 70,000 claims on homes and vehicles in the city’s densely populated northeast.

-The 2020 hailstorm beat the record set by another catastrophic hailstorm in Calgary on September 7, 1991, which caused damage totaling an estimated $880 million in today’s dollars.
+The 2020 hailstorm beat the record set by another catastrophic Calgary hailstorm on September 7, 1991, which caused damage totalling an estimated $880 million in today’s dollars.
 In just 30 minutes, golf ball-sized hail smashed windows and crushed birds, while flash flooding built up so much pressure in city sewers that it blew the covers off 15 manholes.
 A four-acre greenhouse in the city’s northeast was shattered into a “sea of glass” that fell onto thousands of delicate nursery plants.